 - Red meat and organ meat is high in saturated fat, which when consumed in excess feeds the bad bacteria in the gut, and simultaneously reduces the number of good bacteria, which suppresses the immune system (13).

 - Processed meat contains inflammatory added sugar, artificial additives and preservatives (14).

 - Higher amount of toxic chemicals, pesticides and antibiotics,

 - Higher amount of inflammatory omega 6 fats,

-- Lower amount of anti-inflammatory omega 3 fats.
+- Lower amount of anti-inflammatory omega 3 fats and vitamin D.

 Canola, corn, cottonseed, grapeseed, palm kernel, peanut, rapeseed, safflower, sesame, soybean, sunflower, vegetable

 - High in inflammatory omega 6 fatty acids,